parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/keeping-active.md

 ## What Should I Do?

 Think through what you do now.
 You can record this on the *My Wellbeing* page.
 Then use this page to think about whether it is enough and whether it is the right type of activity.
 If there is something missing or you want to make a change, the *My Wellbeing* page will guide you through.
-Also talk to your *Live Well with Parkinson’s Supporter* who can help you with this.

 Think through these 5 components and how they can be built into your routine: